kraktos/ESKO/README.md

 CONFIG.cfg = all the parameters and setup values are provided here with respective descriptions.

 ### General setup
+**java -cp target/ESKO-0.0.1-SNAPSHOT-jar-with-dependencies.jar code.dws.setup.ScriptGenarator CONFIG.cfg**

+this generates a scripts for the IM pipeline.
 ### Database setup

 ## Execution